mathigon/textbooks/content/functions/content.md

 [800 M mock-up](https://www.desmos.com/calculator/msryjohuz9)

-When we have two or more function on the same coordinate plane, we call them a [[__system of equations__]](gloss:system-of-equations).
+When we have two or more function on the same coordinate plane, we call them a [__system of equations__](gloss:system-of-equations).
 Systems like this add key features that help us further understand what is happening in the race between Tracey, Boufaarirane, and Rogers.
 For example, something interesting is happening when the graphs intersect.
 Select all the true statements about the intersection points in this system.

     // NOTES
     // Multiple select